aaagab/nargs/readme.md

 For each argument in definition file, all the options below can be set.
 If these options are not set then their default values are set.
 None of these options need to be set, they are all optional.
 To set an option means that option is present in argument's definition and option value is not null.
 An option with a null value is considered not set and this option is automatically set with its default value.

 In arguments definition, argument's options starts with an underscore and argument's children arguments do not.
 The first argument or root argument is set like any other arguments.
 All other arguments are children of the root argument.
-User can infinitely nest arguments.
+Developer can infinitely nest arguments.
 Arguments' name must match regex `[a-zA-Z][a-zA-Z0-9_]*`.
-User will generally not be using a lot of argument's options.
-User will probably rely on default argument options.
-For instance when user writes a small arguments definition like `dict(prog=dict(my_arg=dict()))`,  user already have:
+Developer will generally not be using a lot of argument's options.
+Developer will probably rely on default argument options.
+For instance when developer writes a small arguments definition like `dict(prog=dict(my_arg=dict()))`,  developer already have:
 - argument aliases automatically created. `prog.py --my-arg` or `prog.py -m`
 - all the built-in arguments' aliases are available.